-The reporting date for the Consolidated Police and Firemen's Pension Fund of New Jersey (CPFPF) is June 30, 2018.
-Measurements as of the reporting date are based on the fair value of assets as of June 30, 2018 and the Total Pension Liability as of the valuation date, July 1, 2017, updated to June 30, 2018.
-There was a change in assumptions as the discount rate used to measure the Total Pension Liability was changed as of the measurement date.
-We are not aware of any other significant events between the valuation date and the measurement date so the update procedures only included the addition of service cost and interest cost offset by actual benefit payments and an adjustment to reflect the change in discount rate.
+The reporting date for the CPFPF is June 30, 2020.
+Measurements as of the reporting date are based on the fair value of assets as of June 30, 2020 and the Total Pension Liability as of the valuation date, July 1, 2019, updated to June 30, 2020.
+There were two changes in assumptions.
+The discount rate used to measure the Total Pension Liability was changed as of the measurement date.
+In addition, the mortality assumptions were updated.
+We are not aware of any other significant events between the valuation date and the measurement date so the update procedures only included the addition of service cost and interest cost offset by actual benefit payments, and an adjustment to reflect the changes in assumptions.